-BBHs may exhibit an anti-correlation between their mass ratios and spins, such that binaries with $q \sim 1$ favor effective inspiral spin parameters near zero, while binaries with more unequal mass ratios exhibit preferentially positive $\chi{\rm eff}$ values [194].
-To evaluate the degree to which q and $\chi{\rm eff}$ are (or are not) correlated, following prior work [194] we adopt a Gaussian model for the $\chi{\rm eff}$ distribution with a mean and standard deviation that are
+BBHs may exhibit an anti-correlation between their mass ratios and spins, such that binaries with $q \sim 1$ favor effective inspiral spin parameters near zero, while binaries with more unequal mass ratios exhibit preferentially positive χ{eff} values [196].
+To evaluate the degree to which q and χ{eff} are (or are not) correlated, following prior work [196] we adopt a Gaussian model for the χ{eff} distribution with a mean and standard deviation that are

 FIG. 19.
 The dependence of aligned spin magnitude on the chirp mass.
 The light/dark shaded regions are the aligned spin magnitude at a credibility 90%/50%.
-The distribution is consistent with small values for lower chirp mass binaries, however, there is an increase in the magnitude for chirp masses of $30~M{\odot}$ and higher.
+The distribution is consistent with small values for lower chirp mass binaries, however, the spin magnitude is less tightly constrained for chirp masses of 30 M{\odot} and higher.

 FIG. 20.
-Posterior constraints on the mean (top) and standard deviation (bottom) of the $\chi{\rm eff}$ distribution as a function of mass ratio q.
-At 98.3% credibility, we find that the mean of the $\chi{\rm eff}$ shifts towards larger values for more unequal mass systems.
+Posterior constraints on the mean (top) and standard deviation (bottom) of the χ{eff} distribution as a function of mass ratio q.
+At 97.5% credibility, we find that the mean of the χ{eff} shifts towards larger values for more unequal mass systems.
 The grey region in the lower panel shows the area artificially excluded by our prior on the parameters σ_0 and β ; see Eq.
 (20).

 FIG. 21.
-Posteriors on the mass ratios and effective inspiral spins of BBHs in GWTC-3, reweighted to a population-informed prior allowing for a correlation between q and $\chi{\rm eff}$.
+Posteriors on the mass ratios and effective inspiral spins of BBHs in GWTC-3, reweighted to a populationinformed prior allowing for a correlation between q and $\chi{\rm eff}$.
 We infer that the mean of the BBH $\chi{\rm eff}$ distribution shifts towards larger values with decreasing mass ratios.
-Accordingly, reweighted events shift considerably, such that events with $q \sim 1$ contract about $\chi{\rm eff} \approx 0$ while events with q < 1 shift towards larger effective inspiral spins.
+Accordingly, reweighted events shift considerably, such that events with $q \sim 1$ contract about $\chi{\rm eff} \approx 0$ while events with q < 1shift towards larger effective inspiral spins.